arnicas/interactive-vis-course/Week12/README.md

 **Homeworkd 2 (35pt), 3 Charts**:

 Make 3 D3 charts of different kinds that you would like to include in your final project, all on the same page.
 You can use multiple data files (using queue).
 They do not have to be interactive yet (you can avoid tooltips etc until later).
 It will definitely save you time if you can reuse this code in your project, so make sure you are building towards your final design.
 We will discuss the next level of interaction next week.
 Send as "3 Charts."

+**Homeword 3 (5pt), Story Technique**:  Based on the examples and the pdf reading, which of the 7 genres of storytelling are you going to use for your project?
+Say why.